September 10, 2019

 Effectively incorporating survivor testimony into Holocaust education personalizes the history being taught and allows students to make an emotional connection to those who experienced it first hand.
-This workshop will help educators effectively integrate survivor testimony into their curricula, allowing students to grasp the impact of historical event on individual people and families.
+This workshop will help educators make those connections through the use of testimony from local survivor Sonia Warshawski.

-Your $20 registration includes a complimentary copy of the Echoes and Reflections teacher guide, handouts, resource materials, and a light lunch.
-Participation is limited to the first 50 educators and is facilitated by MCHE’s director of education, Jessica Rockhold.
-This workshop is open to 7-12th grade educators only.
+Your free registration includes a complimentary copy of the Echoes and Reflections teacher guide, handouts, resource materials, and a light dinner.

 Participation is limited to 10 educators (grades 7-12) from each of the following school districts:

 - Piper School District

 - Shawnee Mission School District

 A waiting list for registrations beyond 10 educators per district will be maintained.